Skip to main content

 4. Check Display Output

-• Hit Win + P on Windows or Cmd + F2 on Mac to cycle through display modes.
+• On Windows: press Win + P to cycle through display modes.

 • Plug in an external monitor via HDMI or DisplayPort.
-If that works, your screen is the problem.
+If that works, your internal display might be the problem.

 5. Test with Battery Removal (Laptops)

-• Pop out the battery if it comes out easily, then unplug the charger.
+• If the battery pops out easily, remove it and unplug the charger.

-• Pop the battery back in, reconnect the charger, and give it another shot.
+• Pop the battery back in, reconnect the charger, and try powering on again.

 If This Didn’t Work